-An in-house influencer marketing team harmonizes influencer practices and enables the rest of the organization to work effectively, respectively and measurably with influencers of all types.
-This team will often engage directly with some influencers, working alongside brand teams, which will also have relationships with influencers.
+An in-house influencer marketing team harmonizes influencer practices and enables the rest of the organization to work effectively with influencers of all types.
+This team will often engage directly with some influencers, as well as working alongside other teams, which will also have relationships with influencers.

-The in-house influencer marketing hub acts as a gatekeeper for their company’s influencer community by consolidating influencer marketing requests from across the organization and translating multiple campaign needs into an always on program that builds and maintains relationships with key influencers over time.
+The in-house influencer marketing hub acts as a gatekeeper for their company’s influencer community.
+The team consolidates influencer marketing requests from across the brand and translates multiple campaign needs into an organized, coordinated program that builds and maintains relationships with key influencers over time.

 The core functions of this team include:

-As brands bring influencer marketing into their core business, the need to accurately and consistently measure the performance of your investments becomes indispensable.
-If your organization is just starting out, start here.
+As brands bring influencer marketing into their core business, the need to accurately and consistently measure the performance of your investments becomes extremely important.
+Here are some of the top performance tips to keep in mind.

 With technology and reporting in place, the team can begin to provide data-driven insights to teams to maximize their impact.
 The in-house team will help optimize processes, stimulate collaboration across regions, brands and departments, and provide guidance on influencer endorsements and allocation of resource.

 With measurement models in place and best practices documented, the in-house influencer marketing hub can focus on scaling and expanding influencer programs throughout the organization.